 Staying healthy while abroad is important to having a successful study abroad experience.
 We strongly recommend that you read all the information your program provides on health issues in your host country, and then read this information again.
-Visit the Centers for Disease Control for information about health issues in the parts of the world you are going to visit. .
+Visit the Centers for Disease Control for information about health issues in the parts of the world you are going to visit.
+The CDC also has helpful apps to assist with planning for international travel (“TravWell”), as well as staying healthy while you are abroad (“Can I Eat This?).
 We suggest you discuss your health needs with your doctors to ensure you understand if there are any restrictions to your activities while abroad.

 Before You Go

 You should be sure that all of your routine immunizations are up to date.
 Students who have not had the meningococcal vaccine should consider this vaccination.
 Your program sponsor should tell you about any needed vaccinations or medications particular to your program location.
-Other immunizations are rarely required for travel to most of Europe, Australia, or New Zealand.
-However, travelers to many developing countries may need immunization against yellow fever, typhoid, cholera, and other diseases including malaria and hepatitis.
+Travelers to some developing countries may need immunization against yellow fever, typhoid, cholera, and other diseases including malaria and hepatitis.
 If you will need them, start your immunizations early.
 Some cannot be given at the same time as others or may require a series of shots over several months.
-For information about immunizations specific to your destination contact the Centers for Disease Control Traveler's 24-hour hotline, (404) 332-4559 or visit http://www.cdc.gov/travel/.
+For information about immunizations specific to your destination contact the Centers for Disease Control at (800) 232-4636 or visit CDC’s Travelers’ Health at http://www.cdc.gov/travel/.
 You will also want to contact Skidmore Health Services to discuss health concerns in your host country, the pros and cons of receiving certain immunizations, and to plan the administration of any vaccinations you choose to receive.
 Please be aware that some vaccinations can be expensive ($50 or more per shot).
 This can be discussed with Health Services.
 No matter where you are going, make sure your immunizations for tetanus, polio and measles, mumps, rubella, are up to date.